-Pointer to a valid group structure containing a matching entry.

-An error occurred.

-Note: The return value points to a static area that is overwritten by subsequent calls to getgrent, getgrgid, or getgrnam.

-On error, the function sets errno to one of the following values:

-- EACCES The user process does not have appropriate privileges enabled to access the user authorization file. - EIO An I/O error has occurred. - EINTR A signal was caught during getgrgid. - EMFILE OPEN_MAX file descriptors are currently open in the calling process. - ENFILE The maximum allowable number of files is currently open in the system.

-Applications wishing to check for error situations should set errno to 0 before calling getgrgid.
-If errno is set on return, an error occurred.
+X inter to a valid group structure containing a atching entry.
+NULL An No are to On a error occurred.
+Dete: The return value points to a static tea that is overwritten by subsequent calls getgrent, getgrgid, or getgrnam. a error, the function sets errno to one of the lowing values: • EACCES - The user process does not have appropriate privileges enabled to access the user authorization file. • EIO - An I/O error has occurred. • EINTR - A signal was caught during getgrgid. • EMFILE - OPEN_MAX file descriptors are currently open in the calling process. • ENFILE - The maximum allowable number of files is currently open in the system. sh plications wishing to check for error situations ould set errno to 0 before calling getgrgid.
+If rno is set on return, an error occurred.